factor3/factor3/README.md

 projects which I will share with the world.

 ## Projects
-1. An AI Chat demo -- A demonstration of a simple AI chatting system implemented with Spring Boot
+1. SimpleAI -- A demonstration of a simple AI chatting system implemented with Spring Boot